weraseemann/meet/README.md

   User Story 1: As a user, I want event details to be collapsed by default.
 User Story 2: As a user, I want to be able to expand an event to see its details.
 User Story 3: As a user, I want to be able to collapse an event to hide its details.

   Scenario 1: An event element is collapsed by default.
-  Given user is viewing the list of events
+  Given user is openning the app
-  When they open the app
+  When the app display list of events
-  Then event details should be collapsed by default.
+  Then the user should see the event element collapsed by default.

   Scenario 2: User can expand an event to see details.
-  Given user is viewing an event with collapsed details When they click on any event
+  Given user is viewing an event with collapsed details When they click on any show event button
   Then the event details will expand to show more information.

   Scenario 3: User can collapse an event to hide details.